tojrobinson/elman/README.md

 ```

 ###Mutating
-After a value within the synced structure has been changed, simply call the `mutated()` method and **element-manager** will resync the values on the next `sort` or `search` invocation.
+After a value within the synced structure has been changed, simply call the `mutated()` method and **elman** will resync the values on the next `sort` or `search` invocation.
 Alternatively, you can set a threshold value to indicate the number of mutations that should occur before the structure is immediately resynchronised.

 For example, assume you want to increment the `.click-count` cell in a table.
-The following would immidiately resync your **element-manager** object on the 10th incrementation (if neither `sort` or `search` were called in between).
+The following would immidiately resync your **elman** object on the 10th incrementation (if neither `sort` or `search` were called in between).

 ```javascript
 $('tr').click(function() {